spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 ######################################

-RTSP STREAMING WITH AUDIO
+RTSP STREAMING WITH AUDIO FOR NEW RPI CAMERA

         sudo nano  /boot/firmware/config.txt

-but this in
+put this in

         camera_auto_detect=1